feldsherov/svyat.dev/_posts/2023-04-05-memory-tales-00.md

 1. Trivial but still essential.
 Do not forget to build the same version as in production :)
 2. The address sanitizer build is 3-5% slower than the usually optimized release build.
 So, if your application is latency sensitive it could be a problem.
 Another option is to build with leak sanitizer only, which promises to have merely zero overhead in runtime.
 3. Leak checks of address sanitizer sometimes triggered on shutdown only.
-Stop your application correctly, not
+Stop your application correctly, not kill it.

 In most cases, it will find the bug.